A short reference of the most common Db2 (LUW) execution plan operations. Find the full list in the IBM documentation.

 Sorts the result according to the

-view indicates whether a unique is performed in brackets (e.g.SORT (UNIQUE)
+last_explainedview indicates whether a unique is performed in brackets (e.g.SORT (UNIQUE)).
+Top-N sorts are labeled withTOP-N(e.g., because offetch first ... rows only).- UNIQUE

 De-duplicates rows in a pre-sorted set.
 Used for